Citi Open 2023: Women's singles draw, schedule, players, prize money breakdown & more

-Nick Kyrgios won the tournament in Washington in 2022 by beating Yoshihito Nishioka in the final.
-However, he will not be defending his title this year due to an injury.

-A number of well-known players will be competing at the Citi Open, including Taylor Fritz, Frances Tiafoe, Felix Auger-Aliassime and Hubert Hurkacz, among others.
-Each one of them is among the title contenders.
+The women's tournament at the Citi Open 2023 will see some big names compete.
+The event has been upgraded from WTA 250 to WTA 500 and is set to feature some exciting tennis action in Washington.

+Liudmila Samsonova won the last year's edition by beating Kaia Kanepi in the final and could have a challenging title defense this year, given the presence of players like Jessica Pegula, Coco Gauff, Belinda Bencic, Maria Sakkari, and Daria Kasatkina.

-On that note, here is everything you need to know about the ATP 500 event.
+On that note, here is everything you need to know about the WTA 500 event.

 What is the Citi Open?

-The Citi Open is a hard-court tournament which is a part of the US Open Series.
-The inaugural edition of the men's singles event took place in 1969, with Brazil's Thomaz Koch beating Arthur Ashe 7-5, 9-7, 4-6, 2-6, 6-4 in the final.
+The Citi Open is a hardcourt tournament that takes place in Washington DC.
+The inaugural edition of the women's singles event took place in 2011, with Nadia Petrova winning it by beating Shahar Pe'er 7-5, 6-2 in the final.
+Svetlana Kuznetsova and Magdalena Rybarikova have both won the competition twice.

-Andre Agassi is the most successful male player in the history of the tournament, with five titles to his name.
-Other past champions include Jimmy Connors, Andy Roddick, and Lleyton Hewitt.

 Venue

 The William H.G.
-Fitzgerald Tennis Center in Washington, USA, is the venue for the ATP 500 tournament.
+Fitzgerald Tennis Center in Washington DC, USA, is the venue for the WTA 500 tournament.

 Players